biermanr/Download_SRA_FASTQ_Benchmarks/README.md

 TODOs
 - Validate shasums
-- Decide if I should be timing to get .fastq or .fastq.gz (currently it's the .fastq)
-- Add EBI endpoint approach
 - Write up a discussion of learnings
 - Create a github pages as well as the README?
 - Add a graph view?